 - A construction site a few blocks away

 You may find that new windows make your home nearly silent, a gift to those seeking a relaxing afternoon in the mid-summer heat.

 Newer windows are less likely to break.
-While a baseball could still make its way through a brand new window, debris from a wind storm could is less of a possibility.
+While a baseball could still make its way through a brand-new window, debris from a windstorm could be less of a possibility.
 Wind carrying trash into old windows often results in a break.
 New windows are reinforced and are made to withstand heavy winds and, more frequently, debris.

 Do you want to get your windows replaced this summer?
 American Construction is a preferred contractor of the largest window manufacturer, Simonton windows, and is also partnered with Energy Star.
 Call American Construction or fill out an online contact form today for all your exterior remodeling needs!